Updated May 2020

 If that were it, we wouldn’t write a FAQ post about it!
 The law also allows the countywide RMO to serve as the RMO for any elected officers of that county if the officer chooses it.

 By default, each elected county officer is the RMO of their elective office.
-If an officer wants the countywide RMO to be responsible for his or her records, the officer must submit a records management policy to TSLAC designating the countywide RMO.
+However, if an elected official wants the countywide RMO to be responsible for his or her records, the official must file the form SLR 512 – Records Management Policy and Declaration of Compliance – and choose the second option, which designates the countywide RMO and provides for their name, title and signature to authorize this choice.

-Before TSLAC can accept that designation, we will verify the countywide RMO’s office is in compliance.
-Compliance means the countywide RMO has filed a records management policy with TSLAC, has a current SLR 504 designation form on file, and filed either a records control schedule or a declaration of compliance.
-TSLAC will not accept the elected county officer’s designation of an out of compliance countywide RMO.
+Before TSLAC can accept the countywide designation, we will verify that the countywide RMO’s office is in compliance.
+Compliance means the countywide RMO has on file with TSLAC an updated RMO designation, records management policy, and Declaration of Compliance.
+TSLAC will not accept the elected county officer’s designation of an out-of-compliance countywide RMO.

 So if you call from a county office and your analyst tells you to talk to the countywide RMO, this is who we mean.
 They’re the person the commissioners court has put in charge of county records.
-If you need assistance, be sure to contact your analyst.
+If you need any other assistance with records management, be sure to contact your analyst.
 We’re here to help.